brandonbryant12/BCH_live_bet/README.md

 # The solution

-Allow users to create bets peer to peer.
+  - Allow users to create bets peer to peer.

-Using a blockchain as an escrow enables these types of bets and eliminates high premiums on bets.
+  - Using a blockchain as an escrow enables these types of bets and eliminates high premiums on bets.

-Users never need to set up an account making it easy to create and accept bets.
+  - Users never need to set up an account making it easy to create and accept bets.

 # Why LBRY needs this built

   - People need a reason to switch to a dentralized app!
-Most people don't care/ignorant to the censorship accuing by Facebook   and Google.
+Most people don't care/ignorant to censorship occuring.

   - LBRYBet creates an engaging experience and one that cannot be recreated on YouTube.

-  - Greatly increase the utility and vlume of the LBRY Credit
+  - Greatly increase the utility and volume of the LBRY Credit

 # Betting Protocol